 Modern Format on Save in Neovim

-Formatting on save is a popular workflow and is builtin to many text editors and IDEs.
+Formatting on save is a popular workflow and is built into many text editors and IDEs.

 In Neovim, you must create this manually, but it is very easy using autocmds.